eric-ai-lab/OmniTrace/README.md

 {
     "prompt": "Summarize the conversation.\n",
     "question": [
-        { "text": "<TURN> \"I have most enjoyed painting poor, delicate children.
+        {"text": "<TURN> \"I have most enjoyed painting poor, delicate children.
 I didn't know whether that will interest anyone.\" - Helene Schjerfbeck (1862-1946).
 The Convalescent (1888) is her most famous example of this.
 It shows the girl getting her energy back."}, {"image": "examples/media/-288980723939800020.jpg"},
         {"text": "<TURN> Thank you for sharing this.
 'The Wounded Angel' is my favourite painting in AteneumMuseum"}, {"image": "examples/media/8846049217870534914.jpg"},